giftnuss/foodsharing/docs/src/contributing.md

 * An approver will get back to you with feedback or change requests.
 Please have some patience if this does not happen right away.
 * Once the approver considers your changeset ready to be made, they will merge it into the master branch.
-* The master branch will be deployed automatically to [beta.foodsharing.de](https://beta.foodsharing.de), where you can try it out (uses production database).
+* The newest version of the master branch will be deployed automatically to [beta.foodsharing.de](https://beta.foodsharing.de) after some time, where you can try it out (uses production database).
   * See [environments on GitLab](https://gitlab.com/foodsharing-dev/foodsharing/environments) for an overview of the different environments.
 * Hang around and see if people in #foodsharing-beta on [Slack](https://yunity.slack.com/) find any issues, etc.
 * At some point in the future, once a few changes have been collected, they will all be deployed to production.

 ## Testing

+It is recommended to only run individual tests locally.
+To do so, pass the path to that test as an argument to the test script, e.g.: `./scripts/test tests/acceptance/LoginCept.php`.

+If you want to run the tests with debug mode turned on, use: `./scripts/test --debug`.

-You can run the tests with `./scripts/test`, for your second and following runs, you can use `./scripts/test-rerun` which runs much quicker (as long as we keep writing the tests to run idempotently, please do!).
+You can run all the tests at once with `./scripts/test` locally (a lot of time and good hardware required).
+For your second and following runs, you can use `./scripts/test-rerun` which runs much quicker.
+(as long as we keep writing the tests to run idempotently, please do!).

-So far, end to end tests (called _acceptance tests_ in codeception) work nicely.
+So far, end-to-end tests (called _acceptance tests_ in codeception) work nicely.
 They run with a headless Firefox and Selenium inside the Docker setup and they are run on CI build too.

 We are restructuring the code to enable unit testing.